Alex Smith: Leg injury

 Following the initial surgery, Smith developed life-threatening necrotizing fasciitis that resulted in sepsis which required him to undergo 17 surgeries, including eight debridements, across four separate hospital stays over a period of nine months.
-Doctors had suggested that an amputation above the knee might be his only option before performing skin grafts and an operation transferring muscle from his left quadriceps to save it.
+Doctors had suggested that an amputation above the knee might have been Smith's only option before performing skin grafts and an operation transferring muscle from his left quadriceps to save it.

 As a part of his recovery process, Smith wore an external fixation device for nearly a year.

 2019 season

 Smith was placed on the team's physically unable to perform (PUP) reserve list in 2019, missing the entire season.
 Despite the severity of the injury which many thought he would never come back from, Smith affirmed his intent to return in early 2020.
-An ESPN documentary following his recovery, Project 11, aired in May 2020.
+An ESPN documentary following Smith's recovery, Project 11, aired in May 2020.